Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - You manage expiry status manually and do not want automatic changes

-- Certificates in this category regularly run over their nominal expiry date (e.g., grace periods managed externally)
+- Credentials in this category regularly run over their nominal expiry date (e.g., grace periods managed externally)

 Available on all plans.
 No plan gate.